amazon-archives/aws-mobile-react-native-starter/README.md

 ## Use features in your app.

 This starter app includes a set of libraries (under `client/lib`) to help you integrate features into your own React Native app.
-These libraries include helpers, React [Higher Order Components](https://facebook.github.io/react/docs/higher-order-components.html) that you can use to easily add capabilities for Sign-Up, Sign-In or API Access with basic reusable React Components through `Auth`, `API` and `Storage` HOCs.
+These libraries include helpers, React [Higher Order Components](https://facebook.github.io/react/docs/higher-order-components.html) that you can use to easily add capabilities for Sign-Up, Sign-In or API Access with basic reusable React Components through `Auth`, `API`, `Analytics` and `Storage` HOCs.

 You will need [Create React Native App](https://github.com/react-community/create-react-native-app) for the next sections.